stuyvesant-cs/dwlessons/nextcs/25_arraylist.md

 - Can store as much data as needed (is automatically resizeable).

 --
-- Data can be added or removed at at position in the list.
+- Data can be added or removed at any position in the list.
   - When adding or removing, the existing values should retain their relative positions to each other.

 ---